e-dorigatti/e-dorigatti.github.io/_posts/2019-10-14-should-researchers-worry-about-ethics.markdown

 USSR, clearly show that people do have very different, and sometimes incompatible, values, and that this is unacceptable to some of these people.

+## What can I, as a researcher, do about it?
 This looks like a messy knot that nobody can untangle alone.
 What can I, as a researcher, do about it?
 I like to think that my research is positive: I study how the body fights diseases, and how we can design better drugs to treat them.